NicTool/dns-resource-record/README.md

 ## TIPS

-- Domain names are stored fully qualified, absolute, with the trailing dot.
+- Domain names are stored fully qualified, aka absolute.
     - Master Zone File expansions exist at another level
 - fromBIND is regex based and is naive. [dns-zone-validator](https://github.com/msimerson/dns-zone-validator) has a much more robust parser.
--
+- toBind output (suppress TTL, class, relative domain names) can be influenced by passing in an options object.
+See it in `bin/import.js` in the [dns-zone-validator](https://github.com/msimerson/dns-zone-validator) package.

 ## TODO